Sloaix/DraggableDot/README.md

 A little dot that can be dragged with animation in full screen.

-**the DotView will be draw above your content view of your activity.**
+**the DotView will be draw above the content view of your activity.**

 ------